seanbaxter/DirectXShaderCompiler/docs/LibFuzzer.rst

 The corpuses are stored in git on github and can be used like this::

   git clone https://github.com/kcc/fuzzing-with-sanitizers.git
-  bin/clang-format-fuzzer fuzzing-with-sanitizers/llvm/clang-format/C1
+  bin/clang-format-fuzzer fuzzing-with-sanitizers/llvm37/clang-format/C1
-  bin/clang-fuzzer        fuzzing-with-sanitizers/llvm/clang/C1/
+  bin/clang-fuzzer        fuzzing-with-sanitizers/llvm37/clang/C1/
-  bin/clang-fuzzer        fuzzing-with-sanitizers/llvm/clang/TOK1  -tokens=$LLVM/llvm/lib/Fuzzer/cxx_fuzzer_tokens.txt
+  bin/clang-fuzzer        fuzzing-with-sanitizers/llvm37/clang/TOK1  -tokens=$LLVM37/llvm37/lib/Fuzzer/cxx_fuzzer_tokens.txt

 FAQ
 =========================

-Q. Why Fuzzer does not use any of the LLVM support?
+Q. Why Fuzzer does not use any of the LLVM37 support?
 ---------------------------------------------------

 There are two reasons.

-First, we want this library to be used outside of the LLVM w/o users having to build the rest of LLVM.
-This may sound unconvincing for many LLVM folks, but in practice the need for building the whole LLVM frightens many potential users -- and we want more users to use this code.
+First, we want this library to be used outside of the LLVM37 w/o users having to build the rest of LLVM37.
+This may sound unconvincing for many LLVM37 folks, but in practice the need for building the whole LLVM37 frightens many potential users -- and we want more users to use this code.

-Second, there is a subtle technical reason not to rely on the rest of LLVM, or any other large body of code (maybe not even STL).
-When coverage instrumentation is enabled, it will also instrument the LLVM support code which will blow up the coverage set of the process (since the fuzzer is in-process).
+Second, there is a subtle technical reason not to rely on the rest of LLVM37, or any other large body of code (maybe not even STL).
+When coverage instrumentation is enabled, it will also instrument the LLVM37 support code which will blow up the coverage set of the process (since the fuzzer is in-process).
 In other words, by using more external dependencies we will slow down the fuzzer while the main reason for it to exist is extreme speed.